Tips to Prevent Motorcycle Accident Injury on Arizona Roads

 Riding motorcycles has been a passion for many Americans over the years, and most riders still use their motorcycle as their main source of transportation to and from work.
 The U.S. Bureau of Transport states that registrations of motorcycles have increased from 1997 to 2006 by 75 percent.
 It seems as if every time a new model comes out on the market, there is an individual seeking their license so they can have the chance to take it for a ride.

-Unfortunately for the general public, the more the number increases of motorcycle riders, the more

-  accidents and injuries there are during a year’s time.
-Just in the year 2018, the number of

-  motorcycle accident fatalities there were peaked at a total of 150 deaths related to motorcycles.
+Unfortunately for the general public, the more the number increases of motorcycle riders, the more common motorcycle accident injury occurs during a year’s time.
+In 2018, the number of motorcycle accident fatalities peaked at 150 deaths related to motorcycles.

-  This information was provided by the Arizona Department of Transportation who take their time in

-  informing their residents of these statistics in hopes that people will start to take more caution

-  while riding a bike or driving a vehicle next to one.

 - 6 out of 10 motorcycle accidents occur after dark.